-In his book The Magic of Thinking Big, Dr. David Schwartz isolates those who make sound decisions and those who don’t into two categories: 1) Activationists and 2) Passivationists.
+In his book The Magic of Thinking Big, Dr. David Schwartz isolates those who make sound decisions and those who don’t into two categories.
+Those who make sound decisions he calls “Activationists” and those who do not make sound decisions he calls “Passivationists”.
 The activationist is the doer; the one who follows through on plans.
 In short, they take action.
-The passivationist, as Dr. Schwartz calls them, is the don’ter.
+The passivationist Dr. Schwartz calls the “don’ter”.
 This is the person who has a tendency to put things off.
 The first group only needs one good reason why they can and should do something, and they make the decision to get started even if it’s just in some small way.
-They also understand that by developing the skill of sound decision making, they will also serve others who are waiting on a decision from them so they can also finish doing their jobs.
+They also understand that by developing the skill of sound decision making, they will also serve others who are waiting on a decision from them so that those people can also finish doing their jobs.

-The second group tends to discover, just in the nick of time, some reason why they shouldn’t or can’t do something, and thus they cannot make a final decision.
-The only decision they tend to make is to wait…and wait…and wait (or in Christianity they pray…and pray…and pray) many times until it can no longer be done anyway, and then it’s “Oh well.
+The second group tends to discover, just in the nick of time, some reason why they shouldn’t, or can’t, do something, and thus they just cannot seem to make a final decision.
+The only decision they tend to make is to wait…and wait…and wait until that which they were trying to decide on can no longer be done anyway, and then they just say something like, “Oh well.
 Maybe next time”.

 Often, when we hear about leaving the zone of mediocrity in our lives, we think about all the work that is going to be involved in order to do that.
 So, many people get overwhelmed by this thought and they just give up before they even try.

 Deciding and doing is one of the best ways to leave mediocrity!
 This does not mean that when someone decides and does something that they will do it above the level of mediocrity right away, and I think this is what we tend to believe.
 But, if they decide and do that thing, and then start trying to improve upon it, they can THEN move it from mediocrity to above mediocrity.